Top tips from the Start Up Britain Tour

 Take some time to plan what you’ll need from you site and then, with your list of required features, find a solution that’s right for you.
-We’ve written a post about getting your first business website online, which you can find here.
+You can also check out or post about getting your first business website online.

 Remember though: It’s always a good idea to get your chosen domain name as soon as possible so no one else snaps it up.

 If you’ve got a business up and running, but need help moving things on, then this is the section for you.